sunflowerdojo/sunflowerdojo.github.io/_drafts/using-git-lfs-to-upload-big-files-to-github332-revision-v1-Using-Git-LFS-to-upload-big-files-to-Github.md

 guid: https://www.sunflowerdojo.com/2018/10/02/332-revision-v1/
 permalink: /2018/10/02/332-revision-v1/
 ---
-I had a side project to help update a department&#8217;s website.
+I had a side project to help update a department's website.
 The design agency they contracted with delivered the site in PHP and the method of updating the site was uploading new content via FTP.

 The first thing I did was fetch the content off the server and commit to a local git repo to preserve its current state.
-But I couldn&#8217;t push the content up to Github because of large PDF files over 50 MB and up to 250 MB in size.
+But I couldn't push the content up to Github because of large PDF files over 50 MB and up to 250 MB in size.
 Although the 90s and Web 1.5 are back, there are 21st century tools to help: Git LFS.

 <!--more-->